craigappfoundry/ABTBible/Bible/Books/66 Revelation.md

 ## Chapter 5

-**<sup>1</sup>** Then I saw in the right hand of the One seated on the throne a scroll written on the inside and on the back, sealed with seven seals. **<sup>2</sup>** And I saw a mighty angel proclaiming with a loud voice, “Who is worthy to open the scroll and to break its seals?” **<sup>3</sup>** And no one in heaven or on earth or under the earth was able to open the scroll or to look into it. **<sup>4</sup>** And I began to weep greatly, because no one was found worthy to open the scroll or to look into it. **<sup>5</sup>** But one of the elders said to me, “Do not weep.
-Behold, the Lion of the tribe of Judah, the Root of David, has overcome so that He can open the scroll and its seven seals.”
+**<sup>1</sup>** Then I saw in the right hand of the One seated on the throne, a scroll written on the front and on the back, sealed with seven seals. **<sup>2</sup>** And I saw a mighty angel proclaiming with a loud voice, “Who is worthy to open the scroll and to break its seals?” **<sup>3</sup>** And no one in heaven or on earth or under the earth was able to open the scroll or to look into it. **<sup>4</sup>** And I began to weep greatly, because no one was found worthy to open the scroll or to look into it. **<sup>5</sup>** But one of the elders said to me, “Do not weep.
+See how the Lion of the tribe of Judah, the Root of David, has overcome so that He can open the scroll and its seven seals.”

-**<sup>6</sup>** And I saw in the midst of the throne, and the four living creatures, and in the midst of the elders - a Lamb standing, as though slain, having seven horns and seven eyes, which are the seven spirits of God sent out into all the earth. **<sup>7</sup>** And He came and took the scroll from the right hand of the One seated on the throne. **<sup>8</sup>** And when He had taken the scroll, the four living creatures and the twenty-four elders fell down before the Lamb, each having a harp and golden bowls full of incense, which are the prayers of the saints. **<sup>9</sup>** And they sang a new song, saying,<br/>
+**<sup>6</sup>** In the midst of the throne, and the four living creatures, and in the midst of the elders, I saw a Lamb standing, as though slain, having seven horns and seven eyes, which are the seven spirits of God, which are sent out into all the earth. **<sup>7</sup>** And He came and took the scroll from the right hand of the One seated on the throne. **<sup>8</sup>** And when He had taken the scroll, the four living creatures and the twenty-four elders fell down before the Lamb, each having a harp and golden bowls full of incense, which are the prayers of the saints. **<sup>9</sup>** And they sang a new song, saying,<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;“You are worthy to take the scroll and to open its seals,<br/>
+&nbsp;&nbsp;&nbsp;&nbsp;“You are worthy to take the scroll and open its seals,<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;for You were slain, and by Your blood You ransomed men for God<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;from every tribe and tongue and people and nation,<br/>
+&nbsp;&nbsp;&nbsp;&nbsp;out of every tribe and tongue and people and nation,<br/>
 **<sup>10</sup>** and You made them a kingdom and priests to our God,<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;and they shall reign on the earth.”
+&nbsp;&nbsp;&nbsp;&nbsp;and they will reign over the earth.”

-**<sup>11</sup>** Then I looked, and I heard the voice of many angels around the throne and the living creatures and the elders, and their number was myriads of myriads and thousands of thousands, **<sup>12</sup>** saying with a loud voice,<br/>
+**<sup>11</sup>** Then I looked, and I heard around the throne, the voice of many angels and the living creatures and the elders; and their number was myriads of myriads and thousands of thousands, **<sup>12</sup>** saying with a loud voice,<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;“Worthy is the Lamb who was slain<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;to receive power and riches and wisdom and strength<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;and honor and glory and blessing!”